Does the Breed really matter?

 Yes of course they do, and you can drink the milk from any cow regardless of the breed.
-Just like you can drink the milk from any goat, sheep, etc. In fact, if you could figure out a way to milk a deer or a horse you could drink that milk too, and it wouldn't hurt you one bit.
-With regard to cattle, I seriously doubt that most people could distinguish the milk from one breed of cattle to the other simply by taste.
-We do blind taste testing to demonstrate this.
+Just like you can drink the milk from any goat, sheep, etc. In fact, if you could figure out a way to milk a deer, a horse, or even a cat, you could drink that milk too, and it wouldn't hurt you one bit.
+With regard to cattle, I seriously doubt that in a blind taste test, anyone could distinguish the milk from one breed of cattle to the other.

 Why all the hype about different breeds?
 People study breeds, milk types, cream content and a whole lot of other factors, and they believe that one is better then the other for many different reasons.
 Some people have put forth the effort to become knowledgable, and indeed know very much.
-That's exactly what we did and why we chose to have Guernseys; we think they're better, and they are for us.
+That's what we did and why we chose to have Guernseys; we think they're better, and they are for us.
 It makes us happy, and we want others to be happy also regardless of the breed of choice.

 There is no breed of cattle that eats anything but vegetation naturally; not one.
 No breed is bred to eat grain either.
 Grain is to cattle as sugar and chocolate is to humans.
 If grain is put in front of cattle, they won't stop eating it until they find the bottom of the container regardless of the breed of cattle the grain is offered to.
 A Jersey or a Guernsey will look for the bottom of the bucket as much as a Holstein.